 Quadirikiri and Fontein Caves

 Aruba has many striking natural caves filled with ancient petroglyphs (and also peaceful bats).
 The Quadirikiri caves are one of the most popular to visit, and you can do so for free!
-Although these caves (along with the Fontein caves) are part of the Arikok National Park, because the Quadirikiri caves sit just outside the park boundaries, you’re not required to pay an entrance fee.
+Although these caves (along with the Fontein caves) are part of the Arikok National Park.
+Visitors to the Park must purchase a Conservation Pass for $22.
+Kids under 17 are free.

 Ayo Rock Formations